Nagpur district

-list of District Magistrate / Collector

 History

 In 1853, after the death of Raghoji III, the princely state of Nagpur was annexed by the British and the territory occupied by the present district became part of the then Nagpur Province.
 In 1861, it was merged with the Central Provinces.
 In 1903 it became part of the Central Provinces and Berar.
 In 1950 Nagpur district was created as became part of the newly formed Madhya Pradesh state and Nagpur became its capital.
 In 1956, after a reorganisation of Indian states, Nagpur district was incorporated into Bombay state.
 On 1 May 1960, it became a district of Maharashtra state.